IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/sdc-sit-plan.rst

 ~4 weeks prior to test
 ^^^^^^^^^^^^^^^^^^^^^^

 Finialization of test steps should begin about 4 weeks prior the the scheduled SIT.
-At this point, most of the features being tested in the SIT should be complete and the test steps should become mostly solidified.
+At this point, most of the features being tested in the SIT should be complete and the test steps should be mostly solidified.
 Finializing the test steps also requires a group effort among all SDC developers, but should be coordinated by the Test Director or Test Conductor.

 ~2 weeks prior to test
 ^^^^^^^^^^^^^^^^^^^^^^

-The Test Director or Test Conductor will dry run the test procedure and coordinate with any needed SDC developers.
+The Test Director or Test Conductor will dry run the test procedures and coordinate with any needed SDC developers.
 The approach is to fully complete the test procedure flow, not necessarily at one time, with developer support available for clarifications and guidelines.
 The dry run may include actual application execution, as needed to clarify specific test procedure steps and test case assumptions.

 ~1 week prior to test
 ^^^^^^^^^^^^^^^^^^^^^